 Are you struggling to succeed with your live looping performance on Ableton?
 Here are my quick tips if you want to loop real instruments, like guitars, analog synthesizers, in a live set, and do not miss a beat.
 The ultimate guide to looping with Ableton Live!

-I think that the key is fixed length recording in session mode.
+So I think that the key to succeed is fixed length recording in session mode.

 This is what I did in this Live performance where I built a song with only One Analog Synthesizer.
 I think that I couldn't have done it without fixed length audio recording.